-Student visa holders can work up to 40 hours per fortnight during a semester, and unlimited hours when courses are in semester breaks.
+Student visa (Subclass 500) is an option for International students across the world to get their education in Australia.
+For this, International students must enrol in a full-time course in an accredited institution.
+Student visa holders can work up to 40 hours per fortnight during a semester, and unlimited hours during semester breaks.
 Student visa holders may have family members accompany them to Australia for the duration of their courses, where the family members are eligible to work for unlimited hours.

 Higher Education Sector: